 In March 2006, the Project Lead and sole programmer, Leia, decided to leave the project which forced it to close.
 Some community members started working on a new engine in the hopes of reviving the project but production was ceased following the announcement of Star Trek: Online and the lack of progress being made.

 More information about Destiny's Wind can be found in TrekCore's gaming section.

 Non-Server Roleplaying (NSRP)

 To allow other Star Trek fans to join ERP without needing Elite Force, a division was devised solely for forum based RPG.
 NSRP released to the public in August of 2005.

 Originally based in the post-Nemesis timeline in 2388, the storyline centred around a newly discovered system with a wormhole leading to an unknown part of the universe.
-The division consisted of three RPGs: the USS Hammerhead (Sovereign-class), USS Morning Star (Akira-class) and a Federation Starbase.
+The division consisted of three RPGs: the USS Hammerhead (Sovereign-class), USS Morning Star (Akira-class) and Federation Starbase 768.
 Together the ships formed part of the 12th Fleet.

 As activity declined in both NSRP and the Elite Force based Star Trek division, the two were merged in May 2006.

 To permit a greater range of plots, a server was created solely for Klingon RPG plots.
 While initially popular, interest died off after a week and it was scrapped after just one month.